Teleborder/spore-splash/views/documentation.md

 That means that everyone on your team can contribute to development without encountering bottlenecks, but without exposing all of your app secrets to everyone on your team.

-If the person you are inviting will receive an email with instructions for installation and acceptance so they can begin collaborating with you.
+The person you invite will receive an email with instructions for installation and acceptance so they can begin collaborating with you.